 At Silkman Law Firm Injury & Accident Lawyer, we focus exclusively on helping people who have been injured in Phoenix.
 This gives us particular insight and experience in dealing with aggressive insurance companies, trucking companies, and defense attorneys.
 We fight fiercely for our clients because we see them as real people with real concerns, not just claim numbers.
 Our goal is to make things right for our clients.

-Contact our firm today for a free consultation with a Phoenix semi-truck accident lawyer.
+Contact our firm today for a free consultation with our Phoenix truck accident lawyers.
 We will answer all your questions and help you understand your options for pursuing the payment you need to move forward with your life.

 Why Tractor-Trailer Truck Accidents Are More Complicated